daattali/shinyalert/README.md

 and release it even afterwards because I find `shinyalert` to be easier to use and to result in much nicer modals.
 There are also some extra features in `shinyalert`, such as the callback functions and the timer.
-But ultimately it's a matter of convenience and aesthetics.
+But ultimately it’s a matter of convenience and aesthetics.

 <h2 id="contributions">